AdobeDocs/experience-platform.en/help/destinations/api/ad-hoc-activation-api.md

 ## Step 3: Create activation flow in the Platform UI {#activation-flow}

-Before you can activate segments through the ad-hoc activation API, you must first have an activation flow configured in the Platform UI, for the chosen destination.
+Before you can activate audiences through the ad-hoc activation API, you must first have an activation flow configured in the Platform UI, for the chosen destination.

-This includes going into the activation workflow, selecting your segments, configuring a schedule, and activating them.
+This includes going into the activation workflow, selecting your audiences, configuring a schedule, and activating them.
 You can use the UI or API to create an activation flow:

 * [Use the Platform UI to create an activation flow to batch profile export destinations](../ui/activate-batch-profile-destinations.md)
 * [Use the Flow Service API to connect to batch profile export destinations and activate data](../api/connect-activate-batch-destinations.md)

-## Step 4: Obtain the latest segment export job ID (Not required in v2) {#segment-export-id}
+## Step 4: Obtain the latest audience export job ID (Not required in v2) {#segment-export-id}

 >[!IMPORTANT]
 >
->In the v2 of the ad-hoc activation API, you do not need to obtain the latest segment export job ID.
+>In the v2 of the ad-hoc activation API, you do not need to obtain the latest audience export job ID.
 You can skip this step and proceed to the next one.

 After you configure an activation flow for your batch destination, scheduled segmentation jobs start running automatically every 24 hours.

-Before you can run the ad-hoc activation job, you must obtain the ID of the latest segment export job.
+Before you can run the ad-hoc activation job, you must obtain the ID of the latest audience export job.
 You must pass this ID in the ad-hoc activation job request.

-Follow the instructions described [here](../../segmentation/api/export-jobs.md#retrieve-list) to retrieve a list of all the segment export jobs.
+Follow the instructions described [here](../../segmentation/api/export-jobs.md#retrieve-list) to retrieve a list of all the audience export jobs.

 In the response, look for the first record that includes the schema property below.